moincreemers/swt/features.md

 ## Backlog

-- error handler Method?
+- Create a development/debug widget that can work with the tracing?
+Also: instrumentation module for UI testing
 - make open/selection widgets in tables focusable (class/attribute)
-- instrumentation module for UI testing
 - make timer interval gettable and settable in JS.
 - htmlTable: conditional formatting (based on staticData)
 - htmlTable: record selection. should lead to event handler on TableBody that provides an event with the selection